-There are some features you will definitely want for unforgettable photos while travelling, hiking the Amazon or exploring Quito’s old town.
+There are some features you will definitely want for unforgettable photos while traveling, hiking the Amazon, or exploring Quito’s old town.

 Here are some features to consider:

 - Image stabilization (anti-shake) is huge.
-Your body will naturally move as you breath, ever so slightly even if you think you’re being completely still, so this is a must for good photos.
+Your body will naturally move as you breathe, ever so slightly even if you think you’re being completely still, so this is a must for good photos.

 - Connectivity (See point #6)

 - Preset modes: Flicking to pre-set settings means you get the shot out in the field.
 If you are photographing a procession, festival or parade with amazing costumes, they keep moving so if you are fumbling around trying to set up your camera, you’ll miss the shot.
 Set it up before you go.

 - ISO ratings